-Once you've decided which goods you'll be moving and when they need to be at their destination, then consider the options available.
+Once you've decided which goods you'll be moving and when they need to be at their destination, now it's time to consider the options available.
+If you think moving by air is your best bet, consider the following factors.

-To determine cost and shipping options, visit the company's website for online quotes, rules and regulations and tariff information.
-Make sure you have calculated the dimensions of your package(s) and the weight.
+To determine cost and shipping options, visit each company's website for online quotes, rules, regulations, and tariff information.
+Make sure you have calculated the dimensions of your packages and the weight.

-If your bathroom scale does not suffice, take your packages to your local post office.
-Most post offices will have a scale available for you to use, or see a customer service representative for a quote on shipping your goods.
+If your bathroom scale does not suffice, take your packages to your local post office or purchase your own digital shipping scale.
+Most post offices will have a scale available for you to use or you can see a customer service representative for a quote on shipping your goods.
 The quote will include weight and dimensions.
 Keep this quote and use this as a guide for determining other shipping options.
 You may find yourself using the postal service instead of a private company.

-Most air cargo companies take both factors into consideration when setting a price, while others will go by poundage alone.
-And before you book, check out the operator with the Better Business Bureau to ensure that your package will arrive safely.
+Most air cargo companies take both size and weight factors into consideration when setting a price, while others will go by poundage alone.
+Before you book, check out the operator with the Better Business Bureau to ensure that your package will arrive safely.

 If you've decided to ship your goods via air cargo, take a look at the carrier's rules before you start packing.
-Most carriers have very specific guidelines on what they will accept and what they won't, and how items should be packed, for example, liquids, perishables or fragile items.
-Most carriers will also require proper labeling, including to and from addresses, warnings and any specific instructions.
+Most carriers have very specific guidelines on what they will accept and what they won't, and how items should be packed.
+Most carriers will also require proper labeling, including to and from addresses, warnings, and any specific instructions.
 You will also be required to provide a detailed listing of what each package contains.
 Packages can be opened and inspected by the carrier, so make sure you're specific and accurate.

 Air Cargo Glossary